What is Viscosity? | Factors Affecting Viscosity | Newton’s law of Viscosity

 What does high viscosity mean?

 High viscosity usually means the liquid is thicker.
 The fluid with high viscosity offers greater flow resistance.
 Let’s describe the term high-viscosity with an example.
-Among, the two fluids, water, and honey, honey has high viscosity as compared to water.
-So, the resistance force against the flow by water will be less as compared to honey.
+Among, the two fluids, water, and honey, honey has a high viscosity as compared to water.
+So, the resistance force against the flow of water will be less as compared to honey.

 What are the Types of Viscosity?